RobertPatzke/homeautomation/README.md

 My hope is, that these students will have fun with programming and do that also at home.

 For the content (source files) of the projects in my Eclipse workspace I use Linux links (not the source code linking of the Eclipse environment).
 This is because of having a simple #include structure of the header files, as it is with the Arduino libraries, in different development environments.
 E.g. the software is also tested with typical console applications in C/C++ with Eclipse on Ubuntu without copying files.

+## Android (Java)
+I started APP development also with Eclipse and a plug in for Android, available from Google.
+But meanwhile the Android Studio from Google is more easy to handle and that ist the main request when students start to develop APPs the first time in their life.